 Visiting Professor of Medieval History and Archaeology, Department of History, Harvard University, Mass., USA, September 2007 to February 2008.

 Lecturer in Medieval Archaeology, Department of Archaeology, University of Nottingham, UK, 2004 - 2008.

 Chercheur (temp.), CNRS, University of Tours, France, February to April 2004.

 British Academy Postdoctoral Research Fellow, Department of Archaeology, University of Southampton, UK, October 2000 to February 2004.

 Director of the Flixborough Anglo-Saxon settlement post-excavation and publication project (funded by English Heritage), Humber Field Archaeology, September 1995 to October 2000.

 PhD in Archaeology (University of Durham), July 1995.

 BA (Hons) in Archaeology (University of Durham), June 1990.

-The development of societies in Europe between Late Antiquity and the Central Middle Ages (c.
+The development of societies in Europe and the Mediterranean between Late Antiquity and the Central Middle Ages (c.
 AD 400 - 1350), with particular reference to coastal communities and trade, landscape and settlement dynamics, and inter-disciplinary approaches to exploring the impacts of climate change and human action on the environment (metal economies, pollution).